Sermon Illustrations

 Lindstrom observes that as consumers human beings act in much the same way.
 He writes:

 Just like those birds and termites, we, too, are wired with a collective consciousness in that we size up what those around us are doing and modify our actions and behaviors accordingly.
-In a 2008 experiment conducted by researchers at Leeds University, groups of people were instructed to walk aimlessly around a large hall, without conversing with one another.
+In an experiment conducted by researchers at Leeds University, groups of people were instructed to walk aimlessly around a large hall, without conversing with one another.
 But first the researchers gave just a few of the people detailed instructions on where, precisely, they should walk.
 When [the researchers] observed the resulting behavior, they found that no matter how large or small the group, everyone in it blindly followed that handful of people who appeared to have some idea where they were going.

 As [one of the researchers] put it, "The research suggests that humans flock like sheep and birds, subconsciously following a minority of individuals," and that it takes a mere 5 percent of "informed individuals" to influence the direction of a crowd of up to two hundred people.
 The other 95 percent trail along without even being aware of it ….